wp-plugins/listly/readme.txt

 List posts work, we just believe a social list platform beats lists that as just text.
 You wouldn't self-host a video today.
 We believe this applies to collaborative lists.

-Media platforms that are social, like Listly, YouTube, Slideshare & Instagram prove content need to be findable, shareable & embeddabe.
-They ensure your content gets found independent of you (they are all destination sites - people go there to find content).
+Media platforms (like Listly, YouTube, Slideshare & Instagram) are social.
+They showcase why your content needs to be findable, shareable & embeddabe.
+Your content gets found independent of your blog (they are all destination sites - people go there to find content).
 If you ignore these platform your blog is operating in isolation.
+Author media first, them embed on your blog.
+It scales and reaches further.

 Making lists together is more fun & more productive.
 Begin lists with just a few items; an imperfect list, then ask for help to enhance the list.
 It's a never ending task, that your community can embrace & drive.
 Working alone on lists is just 1.0.